 From sound sources like vinyl-spinning turntables to CD players, and sound systems like your classic Marantz receiver with vintage Klipsch speakers, Sonos is able to integrate all of these existing components into its wireless, whole-home ecosystem.

 To play records, CDs, cassette tapes, or even the sound from a TV through a Sonos system’s speakers, you’ll need a Sonos product that can accept an analog or digital “line-in.”
-These include the Port, the Amp, and the Five speaker for analog sources like turntables, cassette decks, or CD players with analog outputs, or, the Sonos Amp or any Sonos soundbar for TVs with either optical or HDMI ARC/eARC outputs.
+The Port, the Amp, the Five, and both the Era 100 and 300 speakers accept analog sources like turntables, cassette decks, or CD players.
+For digital sources, the Sonos Amp, Beam, and Arc can accept HDMI or optical connections, while the Ray works with just optical.

 Once connected, these sources can be accessed in two ways:

-- Analog sources connected to a Port, Amp, or Five can be selected from the Line-In option in the Browse menu in the Sonos app.
+- Analog sources can be selected from the Line-In option in the Browse menu in the Sonos app.
 You’ll then be shown a list of the Sonos products that currently have gear connected to their audio inputs.
 If your turntable is connected to a Port called “Bedroom,” you’d select that option.